deng-gdb/eurostat-gdp/README.md

 In order to fulfil Data Ingestion stage do the following:

-- On the local machine:
+- On the **local machine**:
   - Start the corresponding VM instance in the Google Cloud, run the command: `gcloud compute instances start eurostat-gdp-vm-instance`
   - Connect through SSH to the VM instance:
     - `cd ~/.ssh`
     - `gcloud compute config-ssh`
     - run the command that is provided in the output of the previous command: `ssh eurostat-gdp-vm-instance.us-east1-b.<your-google-projet-id>`, where <your-google-projet-id> - the value specific for your own environment

-- On the VM instance:
+- On the **VM instance**:
   - Start the Prefect Agent on the VM instance: `prefect agent start -q default`

-- On the Prefect Cloud
+- On the **Prefect Cloud**
   - Login to your Prefect Cloud account
   - Go to the Deployments tab and find the Deployment `ingest-data/ingest_euro_gdp_data`
   - Select this deployment and perform `Quick run` action

-# Data Warehouse and Data Modeling
+# Data Transformation and Data Warehouse

-The project uses Google BigQuery as a Data Warehouse.
+The project uses Google BigQuery as a **Data Warehouse**.
+During the Data Transformation stage the data is carried over through the various transformations from the Raw data schema to the production Data Warehouse schema.
+This process is implemented using the dbt Cloud

 The Data Warehouse implementation details, Data Modeling guidance and the corresponding workflow you can find [here.](./notes/dbt_notes.md)